Hagerman Fossil Beds National Monument - Interpretation and Education Internship

 Hagerman Fossil Beds National Monument (HAFO):

-Hagerman Fossil Beds National Monument was established to preserve fossils from approximately 4 to 3 million years ago, during the mid to late Pliocene Epoch.
-The monument is significant for its variety, quantity, and quality of animal and plant fossils: a mix of “Ice Age favorites” like mastodons, saber-toothed cats, and giant ground sloths, that once lived alongside animals that can be found in Hagerman today, like horses, beavers, and many types of waterbirds.
-Hagerman is one of few sites with enough fossil variety and quantity to study past climates and ancient ecosystems.
-More about HAFO and its partner agency, Thousand Springs State Park (TSSP), found here: https://www.nps.gov/hafo/index.htm
+Hagerman Fossil Beds National Monument was established to preserve fossils from approximately 4 to 3 million years ago, during the Pliocene Epoch.
+The monument is significant for its variety, quantity, and quality of animal and plant fossils, including mastodons, saber-toothed cats, and giant ground sloths.
+HAFO also preserves fossils of horses, beavers, and many types of waterbirds, which can be found in Hagerman today.
+Learn more about HAFO and its partner agency, Thousand Springs State Park (TSSP), here: https://www.nps.gov/hafo/index.htm

-Position Summary: The National Park Service is recruiting summer interns to provide visitor services assistance within the Interpretation and Education Division at HAFO.
-The interns will work alongside HAFO staff, TSSP partners, and volunteers at Thousand Springs Visitor Center in Hagerman.
-The interns may have opportunities to collaborate with additional HAFO work teams, including Integrated Resources Management and Facilities and Maintenance.
+The National Park Service is recruiting one intern to provide visitor services assistance within the Interpretation & Education Division at HAFO for approximately 6 months.
+The intern will work alongside HAFO staff, TSSP partners, and volunteers at Thousand Springs Visitor Center in Hagerman.
+The intern may have opportunities to collaborate with additional HAFO work teams, including Integrated Resources Management and Facilities and Maintenance.

 Specific activities include: